Joseph Paul Cassar - Gold Medal Awardee 2019

-Joseph Paul Cassar will be awarded with the Malta Society of Arts’ 2019 Gold Medal in recognition for his contribution to the arts.
-The presentation will be held at the Concert Hall of the Malta Society of Arts, Palazzo de La Salle, on Thursday 28 November 2019 at 7pm.
-The private ceremony will be held under the patronage of H.E.
-George Vella, President of Malta.
+Professor Joseph Paul Cassar was awarded with the Malta Society of Arts’ 2019 Gold Medal in recognition for his contribution to the arts.
+The presentation was held at the Concert Hall of the Malta Society of Arts, Palazzo de La Salle, on Thursday 28 November 2019 at 7pm.

 A Biographical Outline

 Joseph Paul Cassar’s artistic career seems to have originated at a very early age when he used to accompany his father visiting art exhibitions at the Museum of Archaeology.
 He attended the Government School of Art and studied under Harry Alden and Fr Marius Zerafa.
 To further his art studies he proceeded to Perugia at the Academia di Belle Arti Pietro Vannucci undergoing visual art courses under well-known Professors Romeo Mancini, Bruno Munari and Bruno Orfei.

 Cassar is the holder of an M.A. in Art History and Criticism from Columbia Pacific University of California and a Ph.D. in Art History and Criticism from the University of Malta.
 Joseph Paul Cassar is currently professor of art in the Department of Art and Graphic Communications of the University of Maryland Global Campus.